YangDai2003/OpenNote-Compose/README.md

 - Sorting and filtering of notes and folders
 - Move notes to different folders
 - Move notes to the trash
+- OCR text recognition using ML Kit and CameraX

 ## Technical Details